The Xometry app works best with JavaScript enabled!

 Summary

-This article summarized nine uses of polyester across different industries and discussed some of the most common types of the this material.
+This article summarized nine uses of polyester across different industries and discussed some of the most common types of this material.

 Xometry offers injection molding services for all of your prototyping and production needs.
 Visit our website to learn more and to request a free, no-obligation quote using our Instant Quote Engine.